 These bits define the division factor between the selected clock source and the internal system clock.
 These bits can be written run-time to vary the clock frequency to suit the application requirements.
 As the divider divides the master clock input to the MCU, the speed of all synchronous peripherals is reduced when a division factor is used.
-The division factors are given in Table 7-13.
+The division factors are given in Table 9-11 on page 32.